 Shanise came to Healthy Teen Network with a background in educational administrative support.
 Working various jobs within the Baltimore City Public School System, Shanise also has experience in higher education as she previously supported the Dean’s Office, College of Liberal Arts Morgan State University.
 Shanise attended University of Maryland Eastern Shore from August 1994 until October 1998.
 She is a proud alumnus of Baltimore City College High School.

 When she is not extolling the virtues of her charming city, Shanise can be seen cavorting around Baltimore’s dining scene as a five-year Yelp Elite.
 With her vast knowledge of all things Baltimore, she is often called upon to provide recommendations when it comes to exploring her city.

 Allison Tomai Felsen has experience providing administrative support, office management, and technology management.
-As Communications Coordinator, Allison supports office communications, training logistics, and information technology.
-She provides support to the Communications Department though the maintenance of the organization website.
-Allison is responsible for the content of the weekly member Egram and the monthly Spotlight.
-She also manages the organizational Salesforce CRM database, membership services, and conference registration and logistics.
+As Communications Manager, Allison manages Healthy Teen Network’s website, blog, and other online communications. training logistics, and information technology.
+Allison is also responsible for the content of the weekly member Egram and the monthly Spotlight.
+She also manages the organizational Salesforce CRM database, membership services, and conference.
 Allison also provides bookkeeping services through QuickBooks and Click & Pledge.

-Prior to Healthy Teen Network, Allison worked as an Administrative Assistant in the public sector where she also managed store operations for Deli Fresh, Inc. Allison received her Associate of Arts degree from Montgomery College and attended the University of Maryland, College Park.
+Prior to Healthy Teen Network, Allison worked as an Administrative Assistant in the public sector where she also managed store operations for Deli Fresh, Inc. Allison received her Associate of Arts degree from Montgomery College and is currently pursuing her Bachelor’s degree in history from the University of Maryland, College Park.